ehayik/web-scraping-kata/README.md

 - An IDE that supports Java and Spring MVC development, such as IntelliJ IDEA
 - Maven
 - Docker

-> **Note:**
-> Chrome browser compatible with latest Selenium _ChromeDriver_ version is required, to run standalone.
+- Chrome or Firefox browser, if running locally

 ### Installing

-1. Clone the repository `git clone git@github.com:ehayik/web-scrapping-kata.git`
+1. Clone the repository `git clone git@github.com:ehayik/web-scraping-kata.git`
 2. Open the project folder.
 3. Run `mvn clean compile` to install the necessary dependencies from the POM file.

 ### Running locally

-1. Run `mvn spring-boot:run`
+1. Run `mvn spring-boot:run -Dspring-boot.run.arguments="--web-driver.browser=chrome"`

 > **Note:**
-> The web scrapper will use the _Firefox_ browser installed in your machine, and latest _Gecko Driver_ version will be downloaded.
+> spring-boot.run.arguments is used to pass command line arguments to the _Spring Boot_ application.
+> The `--web-driver.browser=chrome` part is the actual argument being passed, where we are setting
+> the `web-driver.browser` property to _chrome_.
+Please replace chrome with the browser you want the _WebDriver_ to use.
+> Supported browsers are, _chrome_ and _firefox_

+### Running locally with Selenium standalone docker images

+1. Run `mvn spring-boot:run -Dspring-boot.run.profiles=<browser>-remote`

+>**Note**:
+> Replace `<broswer>` with a supported browser, `chrome` or `firefox`.
+> Spring docker compose will deploy a Selenium standalone docker image, ready to use.

 ### Running container

 1. Run `mvn clean package` to package application in jar file.
-2. Run `docker build -t web-scrapping-kata:0.0.1 .`  to build your Docker image.
+2. Run `docker build -t web-scraping-kata:0.0.1 .`  to build your Docker image.
-3. Run `docker run -d -p 8080:8080 --name web-scrapping-kata  web-scrapping-kata:0.0.1` to run it.
+3. Run `docker run -d -p 8080:8080 --name web-scraping-kata  web-scraping-kata:0.0.1` to run it.

 > **Note:**
 > The web scrapper will use the _Firefox_ browser installed in your container, and latest _Gecko Driver_ version will be downloaded.